waferling/efootball-points-calculator/README.md

 * JavaScript

 ## :rocket: Features
+* Support for dark mode
 * Custom point selection
+* Info button (i) with details
 * Displaying clear-cut results based on each case
-* Support for dark mode

 ## :pushpin: The Process
 It was a regular Sunday morning.
 My dad then came up to me and started talking about point increases in his favorite game: eFootball.
 He told me how earned points could be spent on football players to upgrade their stats like passing, defending, dexterity, but it _wasn’t_ a linear system.
 After every 4 points that were spent, you'd have to spend 1 extra point from then on, and it would keep going up.
 I knew that there could be a formula then, and he agreed that this could be done with some programming.
 It sounded interesting and I knew it would be a nice exercise for my brain.
 Plus, the fact that this was a real-world scenario made it all the more gratifying.